vivekrajput566/vi-frontend-assignment/README.md

 # Vidyayatan Infotech : Frontend Hiring Assignment

+## How to sumbit the Assignment : [LINK](https://docs.google.com/forms/d/e/1FAIpQLSd-2gS4piDlG4IvAhW-e0494Z4oNiw04xoiTFZ9VOxf-QtVKQ/viewform)

+-   Fork this repository
+-   Solve the tasks and commit the changes in your forked repository (**DO NOT** open a PR on this repository)
+-   Deploy the changes to your preferred vendor (we recommend [Render](https://render.com/), [Vercel](https://vercel.com/) and [netlify](https://www.netlify.com/))
+-   Submit the assignment using [this google form](https://docs.google.com/forms/d/e/1FAIpQLSd-2gS4piDlG4IvAhW-e0494Z4oNiw04xoiTFZ9VOxf-QtVKQ/viewform)

 ## Project setup instructions

 1. Install `nvm` to manage node versions, Make sure you are using Node.JS `v21.0.0`